-Unpack the system and inspect it for damage during shipping.
+Unpack the system and inspect it to make sure that it has not been damaged in shipment.
 Freight damage must be reported to the carrier within 24 hours.

-Refer to the shipping list for your system to ensure you received all of the components listed.
+Refer to the shipping list for your system to make sure you have received all of the components listed.
 Do not discard any packaging until you have found and identified all of the parts.
-The small installation parts are listed on the kit list.
+The smaller installation parts are listed on the plastic bags' pick list.

-Warning!
-We will not be held responsible for shortages that are not reported within thirty days of the ship date.
+We will not be held responsible for shortages not reported within thirty days of the ship date.
+Damaged equipment must be reported within 24 hours.

-Study the system layout diagram, component photos, and descriptions before beginning installation.
+Study the system layout diagram, component photos, and descriptions before beginning your installation.

 Lay out the system.
-Before starting the installation identify where each module and component will be placed.
-Ensure that there is enough clearance around the components for removal of filters and system service.
-Make sure you have adequate tubing and hose before starting.
+Ensure that there is clearance around the components for removal of filters and system service.
+Make sure you have adequate tubing, hose, and cable before starting.
 Additional parts may be ordered.